whizzer75/whizzer75.github.io/3-add-user.md

 ![Change password][chg_pass]

-After logging out, you should now be able to log in with the new credentials you have created.
+After logging out, you should be able to log in with the new credentials you have created.

 [dropdown]: /images/dropdown.png